 2. Create Special Privileges for Parents & Teachers

 Parents and teachers all want some time for themselves before or once the back-to-school rush is over.
 This makes for a perfect opportunity to offer special privileges that they will appreciate.
-Consider offering back-to-school hair supply products as an incentive for purchasing services of a minimum certain dollar value.
+Consider offering back-to-school hair supply products as an incentive for purchasing services of a minimum particular dollar value.
 You can even provide unique services like in-store childcare, makeover consultation, and other services that will make shopping easier for your customers.

 3. Add an Online Appointment Scheduling System

 With the back-to-school rush, many people don’t have enough time to plan a visit to the salon or barbershop.
 Sometimes, they just lack the patience to call for an appointment.
 This is where an online appointment scheduling feature on your website can come in handy.
-A quick online search will show you options for free-to-use appointment scheduling software that you can add to your website.
+A quick online search will show you free-to-use appointment scheduling software options that you can add to your website.

 Add an appointment calendar on your website that shows available times.
 Once you’ve shared a link to your website, all that your clients will need to do is visit and fill out a form to lock in their appointment schedule.